Siphosenkosi33/Portfolio-of-Evidence-/README.md

 ### Additional Reflection
 Engaging in both online and offline networking has reinforced my understanding of the IT community’s collaborative nature and the value of continuous professional development.

+# Workplace Etiquette

+## Evidence
+This folder contains a detailed report and attendance register documenting my understanding and application of workplace etiquette during my Work Integrated Learning (WIL) programme.
+These documents demonstrate my commitment to professional behavior and adherence to organizational standards in a work environment.

+- The report outlines key workplace etiquette principles such as professional communication, punctuality, respect, and accountability.
+- The register provides proof of my consistent attendance and participation in workplace activities, reflecting my reliability and professionalism.

+These artefacts serve as evidence of my efforts to develop and apply appropriate workplace conduct, essential for success in any professional setting.

+## Reflection (STAR Method)

+### Situation
+During my WIL, I was required to adhere to workplace etiquette standards to integrate effectively into the professional environment.

+### Task
+I needed to understand and consistently demonstrate appropriate workplace behavior to meet employer expectations.

+### Action
+I studied workplace etiquette guidelines, applied them daily in my tasks and interactions, and documented my experiences and attendance through reports and registers.

+### Result
+This discipline helped me build a positive professional reputation, strengthen workplace relationships, and improve my employability skills.

+### Additional Reflection
+Documenting my adherence to workplace etiquette reinforced its importance in career growth and workplace harmony.
+It has prepared me for future professional challenges.

+## Conclusion

+This digital portfolio showcases my development and readiness for the professional workplace through the Work Readiness Training.
+It includes evidence and reflections across key areas: Business Communication, Interview Skills, Mock Interview, Professional Networking, and Workplace Etiquette.

+The STAR reflections demonstrate how I have applied critical skills in real situations, enhancing my communication, interviewing, networking, and professional conduct abilities.

+This portfolio serves as a testament to my growth and preparation for internships and entry-level roles in the IT field.
+It reflects my commitment to continuous learning and positioning myself as a competent and ready candidate for the workplace.